nicolas1998v/transport/README.md

 # [Prediction Error Dashboard](https://kingscrossdashboard.streamlit.app/)

-This dashboard analyzes and visualizes prediction errors for London Underground trains serving King’s Cross, using data from the TfL API and Google BigQuery.
+This dashboard analyzes and visualizes prediction errors for London Underground trains serving King's Cross, using data from the TfL API and Google BigQuery.

 ## Data Journey